 CIO Connect run regular workshops on a variety of topics that are designed to encourage debate & learning on current issues & future thinking.

-We have two or three speakers at each event – subject experts and experienced CIOs – sometimes business leaders with a keen interest in technology: For example, In 2016 the CEO of Ascential and the CEO of MetroBank have shared their views and plans in different sessions.
+We have two or three speakers at each event – subject experts and experienced CIOs – sometimes business leaders with a keen interest in technology: For example, recently the CEO of Ascential and the CEO of MetroBank have shared their views and plans in different sessions.

 You can view a range of recent topics we have covered at the bottom of this page.